inkyblackness/ss-specs/media/Geometry.md

 > In the existing files, the ```New vertex index``` has always been found to equal the current amount of known vertices, appending at the end of the list.

+> To generate a list of vertex definitions as close as possible to the original files, follow these steps:
+> * Determine count of dissimilar vertices:
+>    * From the list of vertices, iterate reverse from the tail.
+>    * For each vertex, search the list below the current index if there is another vertex which has at least one identical coordinate.
+>    * Abort this loop if the current vertex has no similar other.
+Vertices from beginning to the current index are all dissimilar.
+> * Depending on the count of dissimilar vertices, define them with either the single definition or the multiple definition.
+> * Now iterate forward through the list (until end), beginning with the first vertex after the dissimilar ones.
+>    * For each vertex, again find another most similar from those coming before it (including those already handled in this loop).
+>    * Compare the coordinates again.
+>    * If two are identical, write a single offset definition (for the one coordinate not equal).
+>    * If one is identical, write a double ofset definition (for the two coordinates not equal).
+>
+> This list assumes the vertices are all unique and they were sorted to have the dissimilar ones come first.
+This must be done in
+> combination with modifying the face definitions as they refer to the vertex indices.
+> Following this sequence will create a vertex definition with equal byte length.
+The differences to the original files are in which
+> reference vertices were taken.

 #### Node Control